kubernetes-csi/external-resizer/README.md

 * `--leader-election-namespace`: Namespace where the leader election resource lives.
 Defaults to the pod namespace if not set.

-* `---csiTimeout <duration>`: Timeout of all calls to CSI driver.
+* `--csiTimeout <duration>`: Timeout of all calls to CSI driver.
 It should be set to value that accommodates majority of `ControllerExpandVolume` calls.
 15 seconds is used by default.

 * `--workers <num>`: Number of simultaneously running `ControllerExpandVolume` operations.
 Default value is `10`.